 Doug Deeks began the Pacific Wednesday’s “53 Club” in 1978 and introduced the idea of providing powered Trikes for a few members who had some physical restrictions that may not otherwise have allowed them to play golf.
 For this contribution, Doug was highly respected by all members.
 Jack Ward and Ian Milnes continued Doug’s idea for many years.
 Today there are over 60 members of the 53 Club, and all proceeds go towards the Junior Club.

 The Pacific Wednesday Club was established as a subsidiary club within the Pacific Golf Club.
-The Wednesday Club holds a men’s 18 hole competition each Wednesday, except Public Holidays, when the main club runs competitions.
+The Wednesday Club holds a men and ladies 18 hole competition each Wednesday, except Public Holidays, when the main club runs competitions.
 These competitions are open to every club member and visitors from Golf Australia or overseas affiliated golf clubs.

-Membership Information: Membership of the Pacific Wednesday Club is restricted to male financial members of Pacific Golf Club and is available for an annual fee set every year at the Wednesday Club general meeting.
+Membership Information: Membership of the Pacific Wednesday Club is now open to both female and male Full, 6 Day, and Mid-Week financial members of Pacific Golf Club and is available for an annual fee set every year at the Wednesday Club general meeting.
 The membership runs from the general meeting in early February to the following year.
-Membership fees are set each year in February at the Wednesday Club General Meeting..
+Membership fees are set each year in February at the Wednesday Club General Meeting.